-Blockchain for business uses a shared and immutable ledger that can only be accessed by members with permission.
-Network members control what information each organization or member may see, and what actions each can take.
+Blockchain for business uses a shared and immutable ledger that only members with permission can access.
+Network members control what information each organization or member can see, and what actions each can take.
 Blockchain is sometimes called a “trustless” network—not because business partners don’t trust each other, but because they don’t have to.

-Transactions can even be automated with “smart contracts,” which increase your efficiency and speed the process even further.
-Once pre-specified conditions are met, the next step in transaction or process is automatically triggered.
-Smart contracts reduce human intervention as well as reliance on third parties to verify that terms of a contract have been met.
-In insurance, for example, once a customer has provided all necessary documentation to file a claim, the claim can automatically be settled and paid.
+Smart contracts reduce human intervention and reliance on third parties to verify the fulfillment of the contract terms.
+In insurance, for example, after a customer has provided all necessary documentation to file a claim, the system automatically settles and pays the claim.

-Building trust between trading partners, providing end-to-end visibility, streamlining processes, and resolving issues faster with blockchain all add up to stronger, more resilient supply chains and better business relationships.
+Building trust between trading partners, providing end-to-end visibility, streamlining processes and resolving issues faster with blockchain all add up to stronger, more resilient supply chains and better business relationships.
 Plus, participants can act sooner in the event of disruptions.
 In the food industry, blockchain can help ensure food safety and freshness, and reduce waste.
-In the event of contamination, food can be traced back to its source in seconds rather than days.
+In the event of contamination, you can trace the food back to its source in seconds rather than days.

-When financial institutions replace old processes and paperwork with blockchain, the benefits include removing friction and delays, and increasing operational efficiencies across the industry, including global trade, trade finance, clearing and settlement, consumer banking, lending, and other transactions.
+When financial institutions replace old processes and paperwork with blockchain, they realize several benefits.
+These benefits include removing friction and delays, and increasing operational efficiencies across the industry, including global trade, trade finance, clearing and settlement, consumer banking, lending and other transactions.

-As pharmaceutical products move through the supply chain, every action is recorded.
-The resulting audit trail means an item can be traced from origin to pharmacy or retailer, helping to prevent counterfeiting and enabling manufacturers to locate a recalled product in seconds.
+As pharmaceutical products move through the supply chain, the system records every action.
+The resulting audit trail allows tracing an item from origin to pharmacy or retailer, helping to prevent counterfeiting and enabling manufacturers to locate a recalled product in seconds.

 Insurance companies are using blockchain and smart contracts to automate manual and paper-intensive processes such as underwriting and claims settlement, increasing speed and efficiency, and reducing costs.
 Blockchain’s faster, verifiable data exchanges help reduce fraud and abuse.

-The award-winning IBM Blockchain Platform provides the most complete set of blockchain software, services, tools and sample code available to run Hyperledger Fabric in a variety of cloud environments.
+Use an award-winning IBM Blockchain® platform, which provides the most complete set of blockchain software, services, tools and sample code available to run Hyperledger Fabric in a variety of cloud environments.